Livingdead1989/livingdead1989.github.io/_posts/2026-08-26-intro-fibre-optics.md

 ## Tools

-There are a few cheap tools that can be extremely useful, for example:
+There are a few tools that can be extremely useful, for example:

+- Optical Light Source
-- Optical light source
+- Optical Power Meter
-- Optical power meter
+- Optical Time-Domain Reflectometer (OTDR)

+Each tool gets progressively adds more features and functinality but also becomes more expensive.

 ### Optical Light Source